nostra/regurgitator/README.rst

 ============== ======================================================================
 storageManager  Class name of something which implements ServerResponseStore
-                Defaults to feeble inmemory storage. proxyPort       Where the proxy listens
+                Defaults to feeble in-memory storage. proxyPort       Where the proxy listens
 ============== ======================================================================

+Notice that you at the time of writing has a storage choice of file storage and in-memory storage.

 Testing the proxy
 ^^^^^^^^^^^^^^^^^